migration-script-runner/msr-firebase/docs/api/index.md

 ---
 layout: default
 title: API Reference
-nav_order: 4
+nav_order: 5
 has_children: true
 ---

 # API Reference

-Complete API documentation for MSR Firebase consumer-facing classes and interfaces.
+Complete API documentation for MSR Firebase classes, interfaces, and services.

-## Consumer API
+## Main Classes

-These are the classes you'll use when consuming MSR Firebase:
+These are the primary classes for using MSR Firebase:

 ### [FirebaseRunner](FirebaseRunner)